Peak-Precision-Wikis/SharedTemplates/Navplate/README.md

 # Navplate
 {{navplate}} allows a navigational template to be set up relatively quickly by supplying it with one or more lists of links, similar to Template:Navbox on Wikipedia.
+This works in synergy with Module:Navpills, which can be found in our SharedModules repo, along with the styles.

 ## Usage
 Please remove the parameters that are left blank.